 Abbey recorded this song at age 77 after a lifetime career in jazz, movies, and civil rights activism.

-Pink Floyd’s even darker 1975 follow up to The Dark Side of the Moon, the title track has profound lyrics and a great understated production.
-Questioning the reality we accept as normal…..!
+Pink Floyd’s even darker 1975 follow-up to The Dark Side of the Moon, the title track has great understated production and profound lyrics questioning the reality we accept as normal.

 First; just the discovery that there’s this ‘hidden track’, not studio chatter or some acoustic jam, a real song!
 Secondly; it is Bill Withers’ song, covered.